AriaFallah/blog/hugo/content/post/keychain.md

 echo Check out my secret $SECRET1
 ```

-Of course environment variables are not the only way to do it, but regardless of
+Of course environment variables are not the only way to avoid the two pitfalls
-the method, even though the secrets aren't committed into your VCS, they will
+above, but regardless of the method, even though the secrets aren't committed
-still be in plaintext on your computer.
-This means that if anyone were to gain
+into your VCS, they will still be in plaintext on your computer.
+This means
-unauthorized access to your computer they'd be able to steal or use them.
-This
+that if anyone were to gain unauthorized access to your computer they'd be
-is where the MacOS keychain app comes in since we can use it to encrypt your
+able to steal or use your secrets.
+This is where the MacOS keychain app comes
-secrets.
+in since we can use it to encrypt your secrets.

 *(As a side note, I figure that at that point, if someone or some program
 compromised the security of your computer, you're screwed to the point where it'd